Imran Khan gives green light to top PTI leaders for talks with powerful circles - ExBulletin

 A source said the first contact was positive.
 The News has the names of people to contact on both sides, but the information was shared on the condition that their names not be released.

-According to the source, the government contact person will give confidence to the powers in place and if things develop positively, the PTI could cancel its protest march on November 24, in exchange for certain assurances that its demands will be met.
+According to the source, the government contact person will take the powers in place into confidence and if things develop positively, the PTI could cancel its protest march on November 24, in exchange for certain assurances that its demands will be met.

 KP CM Gandapur had earlier told The News that he would raise in the Apex Committee the issue of Imran Khan, PTI and the lingering tension between his party and the military establishment.

-Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur gestures as he addresses a press in Peshawar on April 22, 2024.
+Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur gestures as he speaks to a press in Peshawar on April 22, 2024. as he speaks to a press in Peshawar on April 22, 2024. military establishment.

-The PTI, which claims to stage a grand spectacle in Islamabad on November 24, is already exhausted by the difficulties and political consequences of its confrontation with the military establishment.

 There is even discussion within the PTI that it should stop targeting the institution and its top leadership, as it has not worked in the past and will not do well in the future.